The Bankrate promise

 If you’re traveling abroad, be sure to carry the Capital One Quicksilver, as it doesn’t charge foreign transaction fees on purchases made outside of the United States.
 In fact, Capital One does not charge a fee on any of its cards for using your credit card for foreign currency transactions.

-In contrast, the Citi Double Cash card charges a 3 percent foreign transaction fee on each purchase transaction in U.S. dollars.
+In contrast, the Citi Double Cash card charges a 3 percent foreign transaction fee (or $5 minimum) in U.S. dollars on each purchase transaction for the first four months of card ownership from account opening.
+After that, the rate rises to 5% of each transfer with the same $5 minimum.

 Which card earns the most?

-Let’s imagine you charge $1,000 a month in everyday spending.
-Using the Citi Double Cash, you’ll earn $20 in rewards for the month (once you pay for your purchases), or $240 in cash back rewards for the year.
+Let’s imagine you charge $1,000 a month to your credit card in everyday spending.
+Using the Citi Double Cash, you’ll earn $20 in cash back rewards for the month ($10 upfront and $10 once you pay for your purchases), or $240 in cash back rewards for the year.
 Putting the same amount of spending on the Capital One Quicksilver will net you $15 for the month, or $180 in cash back rewards for the year.

 Note, in terms of first-year value, you’ll earn more with the Quicksilver thanks to its welcome bonus ($380 total).
 But each year after, the average spender stands to earn more with the Double Cash.